 LIke her grandmother, my mother experienced hearing loss.
 Her hearing loss was caused through ototoxicity from long use of prescription opioid and other pain medications.
 My mother, unlike her grandmother, had the financial means to obtain hearing aids.

 Hearing aids are an expensive medical device.
 They range in cost from $1,000 to $4,000.
 Very few insurance plans cover hearing aids and if they do it’s usually only for children.
 Traditional Medicare, the insurance plan for the elderly, doesn’t cover them at all.
 And the elderly is the largest demographic to need hearing aids.
 Insurance companies define hearing aids as optional medical devices and so they see it as optional coverage.
 On the other hand, insurance companies will cover the more invasive procedure of cochlear implants.
 Cochlear implants are recommended for people with severe to profound hearing loss.

-Just last week, a professor in South Africa performed the world’s first inner ear surgery using 3D technology, essentially restoring a patient’s hearing.
+Just recently, a professor in South Africa performed the world’s first inner ear surgery using 3D technology, essentially restoring a patient’s hearing.
 The procedure may prove to be a long-term solution to conductive hearing loss.